Blog · By The Packaging Vista Team · June 20, 2026

 Design a compliant CBD box

-Send us your product and the states you sell into, and we will lay out a compliant-ready dieline with room for every required element.
+Send us your product and the states you sell into, and we will lay out a compliant-ready hemp and CBD boxes dieline with room for every required element.
 Start with our full CBD packaging guide, then request your free quote or contact our team.